 ♫ Jerry Lee Lewis: especially his rendition of “Alabama Jubilee.”
 (Tosches wrote a book on Lewis)

 ♫ Jimmie Rodgers: “The Songs of Jimmie Rodgers: A Tribute,” performed by various artists.

-> ♫ Bob Dylan’s “Highway 61 Revisited” and “Blonde on Blonde,” both later works (someone I have avoided until now).
+♫ Bob Dylan’s “Highway 61 Revisited” and “Blonde on Blonde,” both later works.

-> ♫ John Mellencamp: In the “Tribute” album, above, John Mellencamp’s performance of Jimmie Rodgers’s “Gambling Bar Room Blues is “…the most startling evocation of that ageless power…” of the …”underground current that has nourished black music as well as white.”
+♫ John Mellencamp: In the “Tribute” album, above, John Mellencamp’s performance of Jimmie Rodgers’s “Gambling Bar Room Blues is “…the most startling evocation of that ageless power…” of the …”underground current that has nourished black music as well as white.”
 (Tosches).